Project Lifesaver

 For Professionals

-Each year the Alzheimer’s Alliance of Smith County has a conference for professionals.
-Please see our Events section for further details.
+Each other year the Alzheimer’s Alliance of Smith County has a conference for professionals, with CEs offered for multiple disciplines.
+Please see our conference page for further details.

 The Alzheimer’s Alliance of Smith County has a joint partnership with Tyler Junior College to offer the first Dementia Care Certificate.
 This certification will be instructed by Jamie Huff, BF-CMT.
 Jamie is a Certified Best Friends for Dementia Care Master Trainer and the Program Director at the Alliance.